ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 checkbox.

 Imported regions are not automatically set in the Motor-CAD model or used by the Motor-CAD calculations.
-Adaptive templates can be used to customise the Motor-CAD model geometry with the imported geometry.
+To customise the Motor-CAD template geometry with the imported geometry, use Adaptive Templates.

 Use the ``get_region_dxf()`` method in an adaptive templates script to access an imported region.
-Then, modify and interact with the region in the same way as for any other region object.
+You can then modify and interact with the region in the same way as for any other region object.
 The name, properties and parent regions of the imported region can be defined.

 To replace an existing region with an imported DXF region, use the ``Region.replace()`` method.

-As with any Region object, it is set in the Motor-CAD model using ``set_region()``.
+As with any region object, it is set in the Motor-CAD model using the ``set_region()`` method.
 The imported region then appears under **Template** in the Geometry tree shown in the **Geometry -> Editor -> Geometry** tab in Motor-CAD.